jmackraz/baker-house/README.rst

 -----------

 house_lambda.py
   Implementation of an Alexa skill.
 It communicates with the device in my home via the AWS IoT APIs, by updating the device shadow corresponding to my home hub state.

-  **STATUS:** It's just a demo lambda at this time that tries out AWS IoT 'publish'
+  **STATUS:** It's just a demo lambda at this time that tries out AWS IoT 'publish' (and we're not even using publish anymore)

 update_lambda.sh
   Shell script that updates the local copy of house_lambda.py into the cloud Lambda,